TepidJesus/Mi-Bot/README.md

 - [ ] Admin Control Panel
 - [ ] Sharding
 - [ ] No Hosting Required (Simply Invite The Bot To Your Server)
+- [ ] Security Improvements and Permission Scoping

 See the [open issues](https://github.com/TepidJesus/Mi-Bot/issues) for a full list of proposed features (and known issues).